By Roger Daniels

 This child is being evacuated with his parents from Los Angeles, California.
 Photo Credit: Library of Congress.

 On December 7, 1941, Japan launched a sneak attack on the American naval base at Pearl Harbor, Hawaii.
 President Franklin D. Roosevelt called it a "date that will live in infamy."
 America declared war against Japan the next day.
 Overnight, Japanese Americans found their lives changed.
-Seventy-four days after Pearl Harbor, President Roosevelt issued an order (Executive Order No. 9066) that forced over 110,000 Japanese Americans to leave their homes in California, Washington, and Oregon and live in one of ten detention camps in desolate parts of the United States.
+Seventy-four days after Pearl Harbor, President Roosevelt issued Executive Order No. 9066.
+The order forced over 110,000 Japanese Americans to leave their homes in California, Washington, and Oregon.
+They were sent to live in one of ten detention camps in desolate parts of the United States.

 None of the Japanese Americans had been charged with a crime against the government.
 Two-thirds had been born in the United States, and more than 70 percent of the people forced into camps were American citizens.